ap0llo/fileinfodb/README.md

 fileinfodb get-property --file FILEPATH --name "property*"
 ```

-*Note: The hash for the file is not computed every time a proeprties are queried.
+*Note: The hash for the file is not computed every time a properties are queried.
        For details, see [File Hashing](#file-hashing).*